prockenschaub/prockenschaub.github.io/_posts/2022-01-26-implementing-optimism-adjusted-bootstrap-in-tidymodels.md

+---
+title: "Optimism-adjusted bootstrap with tidymodels"
+date: "26/01/2022"
+output:
+  bookdown::markdown_document2:
+    variant: gfm
+    preserve_yaml: TRUE
+knit: (function(inputFile, encoding) {
+  rmarkdown::render(inputFile, encoding = encoding, output_dir = "../_posts") })
+excerpt: "The optimism-adjusted bootstrap is a resampling technique used to obtain unbiased estimates of future prediction model performance.
+Although popular in biomedical sciences, it is not currently implemented in the R tidymodels ecosystem.
+This post introduces the method and provides a step-by-step implementation with tidymodels."
+permalink: /posts/2022/01/implementing-optimism-adjusted-bootstrap-in-tidymodels/
+tags:
+  - R language
+  - validation
+  - predictive modelling
+editor_options:
+  chunk_output_type: console
+bibliography: 2022-01-26_references.bib
+---

 It is well known that prediction models have a tendency to overfit to the training data, especially if we only have a limited amount of training data.
 While performance of such overfit models appears high